올림포스 영어독해기본2 10강 변형

 Analysis 뇌의 감각 자극 인식

-Yet we are not aware of this time delay ― you think you see things move as they move, and when you ____ your toe you get the impression of knowing about it right away.
+Yet we are not aware ____ this time delay ― you think you see things move as they move, and when you stub your toe you get the impression of knowing about it right away.

 On the face of it, this seems impossible because cortical signals take ____ same “real” time to process to consciousness, but somehow we are tricked into thinking we feel things earlier.